What is the Medicare Prescription Payment Plan?

 Before deciding to opt-in to the Medicare Prescription Payment Plan, you should check if you’re eligible for patient financial assistance programs that can lower your out-of-pocket costs for prescription medications.
 These include:

-- Federal government programs, such as the Extra Help Program and AIDS Drug Assistance Program.
+- Federal government programs, such as the Extra Help program and AIDS Drug Assistance Program.

 - State government programs, such as State Pharmaceutical Assistance Programs and Medicare Savings Programs.